faelplg/portfolio/README.md

-# faelplg.github.io
+# src/ from faelplg.github.io

-Testing first experiments for my portfolio page.
+'Development mode' files from my portfolio page.

+Can be built on:
+* Webpack 4+;